 In the Mexican state of Baja California, the beautiful seaside town of San Felipe is a must-visit destination.
 Its position on the northern Sea of Cortez makes it popular with tourists.
-Also, it is just a two-hour drive from the state capital of Mexicali heading down Mexico Route 5.
+It is also just a two-hour drive from the state capital of Mexicali heading down Mexico Route 5.
 Popular for its beaches, cuisine, and recreational activities like sport fishing.
 San Felipe caters to travelers with its wide range of accommodations, entertainment venues, and lovely natural scenery.

 San Felipe is known as the Gateway to the Sea of Cortez due to its position at the north of the sea.
 It is at a crossroads where the desert meets the sea.
 Likewise, the region is wild and remote.
 In the summer, the weather is Floridian (hot and humid).
 However, in the winter, it is warm and dry.
 Also, its beaches are rich in aquatic life and cleanliness.
 Sometimes, during the new and full moons, sea tides become extraordinarily high.
 The sea is home to a wide variety of sport fish as well as staples like shrimp.
 In the outlying areas of the city, flora like giant cactuses and other desert vegetations thrives.